dhis2/dhis2-android-sdk/doc/content/user/workflow.md

     .download()
 ```

+The source where the TEIs are retrieved from is defined by the **repository mode**.
 These are the different repository modes available:

 - `onlineOnly()`.
 Only TrackedEntityInstances coming from the server are
-  shown in the list.
+  returned in the list.
 Internet connection is required to use this mode.
 - `offlineOnly()`.
 Only TrackedEntityInstances coming from local
-  database are shown in the list.
+  database are returned in the list.
 - `onlineFirst()`.
 TrackedEntityInstances coming from the server are
-  shown in first place.
+  returned in first place.
 Once there are no more results online, it
-  continues with TrackedEntityInstances in local database.
+  continues with TrackedEntityInstances in the local database.
 Internet
   connection is required to use this mode.
 - `offlineFirst()`.
 TrackedEntityInstances coming from local database
-  are shown in first place.
+  are returned in first place.
 Once there are no more results, it continues
   with TrackedEntityInstances coming from the server.
 This method may
   speed up the initial load.
 Internet connection is required to use this
   mode.

 This repository follows the same syntax as other repositories.
-Additionally it repository offers different strategies to fetch data:
+Additionally, the repository offers different strategies to fetch data:

 - `byAttribute()`.
 This method adds an *attribute* filter to the query.
-  If this method is call several times, conditions are appended with AND
+  If this method is called several times, conditions are appended with an AND
   connector.
 For example:
     ```java
     d2.trackedEntityModule().trackedEntityInstanceQuery()
         .byAttribute("uid1").eq("value1")